-We treat safety and security at trop priority.
+We treat safety and security as the top priority.

-Enhanced security measures means that check- in can take longer than it used to be.
+Enhanced security measures mean that check-in can take longer than it used to be.
 It is advised that you arrive at the airport well in advance:

-- International flights – Check in 3 hours prior to departure
+- International flights – Check-in 3 hours before departure

-- Domestic flights – Check in 2 hours prior to departure
+- Domestic flights – Check-in 2 hours before departure

 Cabin baggage must not be bigger or disproportionate.
 The approved specifications are: